GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 ## Prerequisites

 ### Required Software
-To use the oxd Python library, you will need:
+To use the oxd-python library, you will need:

-- A valid OpenID Connect Provider (OP), like Google or the [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/).
+- A valid OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/) or Google.
-- An active installation of the [oxd server](../../install/index.md) running in the same server as the client application.
+- An active installation of the [oxd-server](../../install/index.md) running on the same server as the client application.
 - An active installation of the [oxd-https-extension](../../install/index.md) if oxd-https-extension connection is used.
+In this case, client applications can be on different servers but will be able to access oxd-https-extension.
 - A Windows server or Windows installed machine / Linux server or Linux installed machine.

 ### Install oxdpython via pip

-To install oxdpython via pip, run following commands in Linux terminal or Windows command window
+To install oxdpython via pip, run the following commands in the Linux terminal or Windows command window:

 ``` {.code }
 pip install oxdpython==3.1.1
 ```

-To install Flask-SSLify via pip, run following commands in Linux terminal or Windows command window
+To install Flask-SSLify via pip, run the following commands in the Linux terminal or Windows command window:

 ``` {.code }
 pip install Flask-SSLify